GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step02/Tutorial.rst

   (element/rank): 1000 1000 1000

 Notice the specification of the number of nodes (1331), and hexahedra (1000).
-After the adjacency calculations, GEOSX starts the simulation itself. with the time-step increments specified in the XML file.
+After the adjacency calculations, GEOS starts the simulation itself. with the time-step increments specified in the XML file.

 At the end of your simulation, you should see something like: